-- Find the record to be deleted, and remove it from the main file and from the bucket (if present) - Remove (search-key value, pointer) from the leaf node if there is no bucket or if the bucket has become empty - If the node has too few entries due to the removal, and the entries in the node and a sibling fit into a single node, then merge siblings: - Insert all the search-key values in the two nodes into a single node (the one on the left), and delete the other node. - Delete the pair (K{i-1}, P_i) , where P_i is the pointer to the deleted node, from its parent, recursively using the above procedure.
+- Find the record to be deleted, and remove it from the main file and from the bucket (if present) - Remove (search-key value, pointer) from the leaf node if there is no bucket or if the bucket has become empty - If the node has too few entries due to the removal, and the entries in the node and a sibling fit into a single node, then merge siblings: - Insert all the search-key values in the two nodes into a single node (the one on the left), and delete the other node. - Delete the pair (K{i-1}, P_i) , where P_i is the pointer to the deleted node, from its parent, recursively using the above procedure. - Merge of intermediate node: value separating the two nodes (at parent) moves into merged node

-Updates on B-Trees: Deletion
+Updates on B+-Trees: Deletion